Venkateshwarreddy07/AWS-Core-Concepts/README.md

 	• If you prefer to retain some control over the environment (e.g., access to EC2 instances).
 	• For applications that don’t require fine-grained control over underlying infrastructure.

-Let me know if you’d like additional details about setting it up or a specific use case!